Al3zama1/swe-notes/CCNA/23 - OSPF Part 3.md

 ```
 ![DR/BDR election](./img2/dr-bdr-2.png)
 * R4 became the DR, not R2.
 R2 became the BDR.
-	* When the DR goes down, the BDR becomes the new DR even if it doesn't have the highest OSPF interface priority / RID .
-Then an election is held for the next BDR.
+	* When the DR goes down, the BDR becomes the new DR even if it doesn't have the highest OSPF interface priority / RID anymore.
+Then, an election is held for the next BDR.
 * DROthers (R3 and R5 in the subnet) will only move to the Full state with the DR and BDR.
 The neighbor state with other DROthers will be 2-way.
 	* DROthers don't form full adjacencies with other DROthers.
 They remain in the 2-way state.
 ##### Reset OSPF Process